Quadratic Form based Multiple Contrast Tests for Comparison of Group Means: Simulations

-Since we are interested in particular in the global power of the tests, we consider a one-point-alternative, given through $\vmu_1=\vmu_2=\vnull_5$ and $\vmu_3=\delta\cdot(1,0,0,0,0)^\top$.
-We print the type-I rate in bold, if it is within the $95\%$ binomial interval $[0.0458, 0.0543]$, and in the supplement also the results for a shift-alternative can be found.
+Since we are particularly interested in the power of the tests, we consider a shift-alternative, given through $\vmu_1=\vmu_2=\vmu_3=\vnull_4$ and $\vmu_4=\delta\cdot\veins_4$.
+We report the rejection rate in percentages, and print the type-I error rate in bold, if it is within the $95\%$ binomial interval $[0.0458, 0.0543]$.

-Here, we expect the one-point alternative to be challenging since the deviation from the null hypothesis is only in one component and, therefore, difficult to detect.
 We use 1,000 bootstrap steps for our parametric bootstrap, 10,000 simulation steps for the Monte-Carlo approach and 10,000 runs for all tests to get reliable results.\\